 Three years together, and a stupid kiss could ruin all of that?
 Who hasn’t done something stupid which they come to regret, or rather forget?
 But this is it.
 When he felt guilty about it and told his girlfriend about the kiss, she was obviously pissed off!
 But she went one step further.
 She told him she always knew there was something going on between them.

 Fair enough, I thought.
 She was well entitled to believe that something could come from this because they had locked lips.

-But it was her failure to reflect on their relationship to understand that such a scenario was always a miniscule event in a wider picture.
-She assumed that that one kiss had started an entire illicit relationship between her man and the woman from work, and she just wasn’t ready to accept that perhaps, just maybe, it was an unfortunate event that happened by accident.
+But it was her failure to reflect on their own relationship to understand that such a scenario was always a miniscule event in a wider picture.
+She assumed that that one kiss had started an entire illicit relationship between her man and the woman from work.
+And she just wasn’t ready to accept that perhaps, just maybe, it was an unfortunate event that happened by accident.
 It could happen to any of us.

 Becoming the unfaithful one

 Anyone can fall prey to such accidents, given the circumstances and chances of timing.
 No one’s a saint and no one’s a sinner if you really weigh the circumstances.

 But as the American actor Henry Winkler once said, “assumptions are the termites of relationships.”
 They eat at you and your partner, and in the end, just like a termite loves to grind down on wood, the termite assumption eats at the tree you and your partner have grown together.

 In today’s world, it seems that everything shared between a partner and a friend of the opposite gender is cheating.
 Absurd, right?
 Wrong.